Last Updated on November 26, 2024

 For self-diagnosis, you can use:

 - tests.
-Good test in several languages: link.
+Good self test in several languages: link.

 - interviews, stories about themself and books of known autists.
 The important thing here is that you are not reading this as fiction, but as a look inside a person with autism.
 Therefore, it has always been funny for me to read such phrases as “contrived”, “boring”, “unrealistic”, etc. in the reviews.